fgilde/AI-Ming/docs/features/triggers.md

 # Triggers (AutoTrigger)

-PowerAim's trigger system is a complete rewrite of the original Aimmy autotrigger.
-Each profile holds an **arbitrary number of independent triggers** — each with its own keys, actions, intersection checks, and timing.
+PowerAim's trigger system lets each profile hold an **arbitrary number of independent triggers** — each with its own keys, actions, intersection checks, and timing.

 ![Aim Tools page showing the Auto Trigger card](../images/aim-tools-page.png)